Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân tríBáo Dân trí08/12/2024

 With his pioneering research on convolutional neural networks for computer vision, his work won the main prize of VinFuture 2024.
-"The reason I'm interested in AI is because today machines can learn, although not as well as humans or animals, but we are making expected progress towards this goal.
-I think AI will develop further, become more intelligent in these decades, we will make a lot of progress because there is still a lot of science and technology to help us achieve this," Professor LeCun shared after receiving the VinFuture 2024 prize.
-According to Professor LeCun, AI helps us expand human intelligence, in the near future AI will appear daily in technological devices.
+"The reason I'm interested in AI is because today machines can learn, although not yet like humans or animals, but we are making expected progress towards this goal.
+I think AI will develop further, become smarter in these decades, we will make a lot of progress because there is still a lot of science and technology to help us achieve this," Professor LeCun shared after receiving the VinFuture 2024 prize.
+According to Professor LeCun, AI helps us expand human intelligence, in the near future AI will appear daily in technology devices.
 Born in Paris, France, Professor LeCun’s journey in artificial intelligence began in the late 1980s with his early work on neural networks – which laid the foundation for some of the most important advances in AI.
 In particular, his development of the game-changing convolutional neural network (CNN), which allows machines to process visual data in a way that mimics the human brain.

 Giáo sư LeCun: Người định hình tương lai trí tuệ nhân tạo toàn cầu - 1